act-rules/act-rules.github.io/_rules/aria-hidden-no-focusable-content-6cfa84.md

 #### Failed Example 1

-This `a` element positioned offscreen can still be focused through keyboard.
+This `a` element positioned off screen can still be focused through keyboard.

 ```html
 <div aria-hidden="true">